-In 2021 we continued providing training to mitigate safety risks and ensure the well-being of employees.
-Some of the topics were employment induction, risk prevention in electrical installations and rooftops, personal protective equipment for the safety of motorcyclists, defensive driving and environmental education, among others.
+During the year, we continued providing training to mitigate safety risks and ensure employees' well-being.
+Some of the topics were employment induction, risk prevention in electrical installations and rooftops, personal protective equipment for the safety of motorcyclists, defensive driving, follow-up of physical safety incidents, information security, and environmental education, among others.